Wu Bai: Music

 Wu listened to 1970s English-language rock music such as Led Zeppelin and Jimi Hendrix in his formative years and has said he felt it unusual for a Taiwanese person to play the guitar.
 Prior to Wu Bai & China Blue's achieving widespread popularity in Taiwan in the mid-1990s, guitar-oriented rock music was unusual in the country's domestic popular music scene.
 Live concerts were similarly rare but the group's frequent touring and live album releases set a new standard for live performing in Taiwan.
-The band's distinctive blend of poetical lyrics with rock tunes has won them fans not only in Taiwan but throughout East and Southeast Asia and they have had successful regional concert tours in the many cities.
+The band's distinctive blend of poetical lyrics with rock tunes has won them fans not only in Taiwan but throughout East and Southeast Asia.

 Personal life

 In 2003, Wu married Chen Wen-pey (陳文珮; Tân Bûn-pòe), his manager and girlfriend for over 10 years, in a private ceremony in Fukuoka, Japan.

 Wu is an avid fan of Japanese pro wrestling, and has even written a theme song for his close friend, Keiji Mutoh.